TosbackCgusBridge-Bot/CGUs-versions/Bloomberg/Privacy Policy.md

 To make such a request, please send an email with your first name, last name, mailing address, email address and telephone number to privacy@bloomberg.com.
 Please include "California Privacy Rights" in the Subject line of your email.

 You may also make such a request by writing to us at: Bloomberg L.P.
+Bloomberg L.P.
 Attn: Legal Department 731 Lexington Avenue New York, NY 10022

 Modifications To This Privacy Policy